-Imagine Bickleigh Castle in centuries past - its 6th century chapel which is regarded as Devon's oldest building, armory, magnificent Great Hall, Tudor bedroom and picturesque moated grounds.
+Imagine Bickleigh Castle in centuries past - its 6th century chapel which is regarded as Devon's oldest building, armoury, magnificent Great Hall, Tudor bedroom and picturesque moated grounds.

-Bickleigh Castle is mentioned in the Doomsday Book and played a key role in the union of two great Devon families.
+Bickleigh Castle is mentioned in the Domesday Book of 1086 and played a key role in the union of two great Devon families.
 Its history is every bit as gripping as any romantic novel.